mvolkmann/blog/src/oci-smalltalk-article.md

 find the one that defines the `average` method, but there's an easier way to find it.u

-Open a "Message Names" window, and enter "average" in the "Search" input.
+Open a "Message Names" window (shown in the screenshot below), and enter "average" in the "Search" input.
 This lists three methods whose names contain "average" which are `average`, `average:`, and `average:ifEmpty`.
 Select the first one.
 This shows that the only class